-The CPU is not made for multi-threaded tasks, as it is explained by the lack of hyper-threading but that is fine since you are still getting an amazing single-threaded performance, and for those who do not know, that is what matters in the gaming side of things.
+The CPU is not made for multi-threaded tasks, as it is explained by the lack of hyper-threading, but that is fine since you are still getting a fantastic single-threaded performance, and for those who do not know, that is what matters in the gaming side of things.

-The best part is that despite being marketed as a “mid-range CPU for gamers”, it is actually pretty decent in some of the basic tasks like video editing, as well as rendering.
+The best part is that despite being marketed as a “mid-range CPU for gamers”, it is pretty decent in some other tasks like video editing, as well as rendering.

 However, avoiding pushing the limits here.